rectorphp/getrector-com/data/blog/posts/2020/2020-04-16-how-to-migrate-from-phpexcel-to-phpspreadsheet-with-rector-in-30-minutes.md

     <br>
     Do you use it too?
 Do you want to switch to [PHPSpreadsheet](https://github.com/PHPOffice/PhpSpreadsheet)?
 You can do it today.

-updated_since: '2022-04'
+updated_since: '2022-11'
 updated_message: |
-    Since **Rector 0.12** a new `RectorConfig` is available with simpler and easier to use config methods.
+    Since **Rector 0.14**, this package is decopuled as standalone extension, as useful for one-time migration only.
 ---

 PHPSpreadsheet is **direct follower** of PHPExcel with the same maintainers, just with dozens of BC breaks.
 There is the official [migration tutorial](https://github.com/PHPOffice/PhpSpreadsheet/blob/master/docs/topics/migration-from-PHPExcel.md) that describes step by step **24 different changes** that you need to do.